ThisIsLibra/Capricorn/README.md

 See the “-install” argument for the installation of Capricorn after the previous step has been successfully executed.

+A download link to the JAR can be found in this repository, which is located at dist/Capricorn.jar in the repository.

 ### -guard
 The guard argument will start the monitoring process.
 The honeypot folders are monitored and a change in these folders will cause your computer to shut down.